k2view-academy/K2View-Academy/articles/TDM/tdm_gui/10_environment_roles_tab.md

 ### Name

 The name of the TDM Environment permission set (mandatory).
-Note that a specified name can be assigned to only one active permission set.
+Note that each active permission set should be assigned with a specified name.
 An error is displayed when an attempt is made to create several permission sets with the same name.

 ### **Description**